notexploiting/dough/README.md

 - Add, track, remove expenses and incomes
 - SQLite database integration to store and manage records

+## Planned Features
+- User authentication
+- Visualizations and Analytics
+- Export data to CSV or .db
+- Import data from CSV or .db
+- Multi currency support

 ## Getting Started
 Coming soon!